SonnyFishback/tbd-hackathon-2024/api/README.md

 We'd only run these processes to run at a scheduled time or when triggered by PUB/SUB, Queues or RSS Feeds.
 This is where the serverless framework comes in handy.

+I created [a repository walking on getting started with the serverless framework.](https://github.com/SonnyFishback/introduction-to-serverless-framework) Take a look if you are interested.

 ## Requirements:

 - Serverless Framework